CPS 721: An Introduction

 (preferred) or your university account to send email.

-Email sent from Google, Yahoo, Hotmail
+Email sent from Google, Bell, Rogers

 usually answered on Monday.